Youth employment permit

 - Youth employment permits aren’t required for youth 16 and 17 years of age when they’re involved in off-campus education programs or work experience programs approved by the Government of Alberta

-- Permits for the employment of youth issued before June 1, 2018, that have not expired, will be honoured unless revoked.
+- Permits for the employment of youth that have not expired continue to be in effect unless revoked.